 Closing Index Sale and

-Capacity Assignments PGT shall confirm that Calpine satisfies the necessary creditworthiness requirements for the purposes of permitting the transfer of the Assigned Capacity to Calpine.
+Capacity Assignments PGT shall confirm that Calpine satisfies the necessary creditworthiness requirements for the purposes of permitting the transfer of the Assigned Capacity to Calpine no later than close of business December 27, 2000.

 Calpine shall provide all necessary documentation and credit covenants as required by PGT to facilitate the assignment.